irietek/weather/PlaneWeather.md

 ## Solution
 Implement the backend of this solution in python and host the code on github.
-The application should be hosted on ec2 (or heroku or others) and provide login credentials.
+The application should be hosted on ec2 (heroku or others) and provide login credentials.

 ## Solution Details
 *  Backend should be written as a stand alone RESTFul service that the UI can use
 *  Compute a route between the source and the destination using straight line, great circle on any algorithm of your choice.
 *  WebUI should show a map with source, destination and the route.
+   (google maps API, or similar)
 *  WebUI should be created as a single page javascript app.
 *  Weather forecast data should be rendered in any suitable format.
 *  Weather data should be cached.